justinbrianhwang/AI-project/Chapter 3-4. ML - Clustering/concept.md

         1. Randomly select cluster centers ($k$ refers to the number of clusters).
         2. Assign each data point to the closest center.
         3. Calculate the mean of the data points within each cluster and update the cluster centers.
-        4. Repeat steps ii and iii until the center no longer changes.
+        4. Repeat steps b and c until the center no longer changes.

         **The center no longer changes** = **Centroid** is fixed = All points have converged = **Cluster** is complete.